chathudan/CustomBottomSheetBehavior/README.md

 Go ahead!<br>
 Giving thx to @akaN44 and @vit001 for their contribution :D.

-## Currently Supported Features:
+## Currently Supported Features: (@vit001)<br>
--Smooth drag between states, force stop at STATE_ANCHOR_POINT.
+-Smooth drag between states, force stop at STATE_ANCHOR_POINT.<br>
--Fling between adjacent states, force stop at STATE_ANCHOR_POINT.
+-Fling between adjacent states, force stop at STATE_ANCHOR_POINT.<br>
--Dragging or flinging can be performed on both the BottomSheet, or the Backdrop (parallax photo).
+-Dragging or flinging can be performed on both the BottomSheet, or the Backdrop (parallax photo).<br>
--Multiple photos can be provided, and you can swipe between them.
+-Multiple photos can be provided, and you can swipe between them.<br>
--BottomSheet can be scrolled horizontally and display data provided by ViewPagerAdapter.
+-BottomSheet can be scrolled horizontally and display data provided by ViewPagerAdapter.<br>
--Horizontal scrolling can be done both by swiping on the BottomSheet and by swiping on the Backdrop (parallax photo).
+-Horizontal scrolling can be done both by swiping on the BottomSheet and by swiping on the Backdrop (parallax photo).<br>
--If multiple photos are present, swiping on photos will first swipe to the last photo, then swiping will resume on BottomSheets.
+-If multiple photos are present, swiping on photos will first swipe to the last photo, then swiping will resume on BottomSheets.<br>
--BottomSheet can be made non-hideable and/or non-collapsible.
+-BottomSheet can be made non-hideable and/or non-collapsible.<br>

 ## Question about it in StackOverflow